Greenstand/Greenstand-Overview/README.md

 - Documentation - Help update and sync all documentation

-- General Decisions - take part in the general decision making process: https://github.com/Greenstand/treetracker-decisions
+- Cleaning and organization of ALL THINGS.

-### Development needs as of Aug 2022
+### Development needs as of NOV 2025

 Here are a few immediate and long-term needs.
 If you don’t see a project that fits, keep looking, come check in on Slack link and let’s figure out how to leverage your skills.

 - General Project Boards: https://github.com/orgs/Greenstand/projects

-- Tree tracker Web Map Client Project Beta https://github.com/orgs/Greenstand/projects/49
+- Tree tracker Web Map Client Project https://github.com/orgs/Greenstand/projects/49

 - Customizable Web Map Tool: https://github.com/orgs/Greenstand/projects/56

 - Search Service on Greenstand: https://github.com/orgs/Greenstand/projects/57

-- React.js, Next.js - Our admin panel is build using React.js, Next.js.
-We have new designs for the web map that need to be implemented and made mobile compliant.
+Some of our priorities:

-- Node.js, - our APIs are build on node.js express.
-We need API engineers with some database experience to add features.
-We also need engineers to improve our testing coverage.
+- React.js, Next.js - Our admin panel

-- Android - Need Android UI/UX engineers and individuals with experience working with cloud integrations in offline scenarios.
-Experience with enhancing GPS accuracy on the Android platform is also useful.
+- Node.js, node.js express Find APIs

-- iOS - We need to build a clone of our Android app in iOS.
+- Kotlin see Android

-- DevOps - We use Github Action, Kubernetes and ArgoCD for build and deployment automation.
-Our automation coverage is partial and we need an engineer with experience on these platforms to fix problems and streamline the process.
+- iOS

-- Cloud - Scaling and security analysis is needed.
+- Cloud - Scaling and security analysis

-- Database - Database administration is need to continue refining our backend systems.
-We use PostgreSQL + PostGIS.
+- Database - Database administration
 - Image processing - Duplicate image detection, species detection, automate species tagging and plant disease detection.
 Let's get our analysis pipeline rolling.

 ## A list of some [Issues/Tickets](https://github.com/Greenstand/Development-Overview/blob/master/Issues-lndex.md)**